-The focus of the pre-registration review is to identify applications that have a ‘high risk’ of non-compliance.
+The pre-registration review is to identify applications that have a ‘high risk’ of non-compliance.
 This generally means your application has triggered a ‘warning’ in AusIndustry – it isn’t normally the result of AusIndustry examining the detail of your claimed R&D.

 The take-home message is that receiving your refund doesn’t mean that your application has been reviewed or approved by AusIndustry.

 In fact, AusIndustry never approves applications as such – they are always subject to review.

 - Second-level review

 A first-level review is the same thing as a pre-registration review – AusIndustry is just looking for high-risk applications.

 In a second-level review, AusIndustry will have a more detailed look at your application.
 This is usually behind the scenes and may take place without you being aware of it.
 AusIndustry will look at your history in the R&D Tax Incentive as well as examining the claimed R&D in your application.
 This sort of review normally occurs after your registration number is issued.

 If issues are identified with your application that aren’t resolved in the second-level review, then a desk review will follow.

 If AusIndustry conducts a desk review, they will provide you with a list of questions, concerns or a request for additional information.
 AusIndustry will expect a written response, usually within 30 days.
 AusIndustry may or may not request detailed supporting documentation at this stage.

 An activity review (field review) will involve an onsite meeting with the AusIndustry reviewer and will be much more thorough, often taking some hours.
 AusIndustry will definitely examine supporting documentation in a field review.